Shevxer/Gitpay/README.md

 GitPay is a decentralized payment system that enables seamless donations and payments using ENS (Ethereum Name Service) names and PYUSD (PayPal USD) stablecoin.
 Just add it in markdown, and it's good to go!

+> **NOTE**: due to too many alchemy requests the dashboard api is temporarily not working 🚧
 ## Features

 - **Dynamic SVG Generation**: Real-time, server-side generated SVG badges and components